I joined the University of Liverpool in 2009 and was appointed Head of Department at the Institute of Irish Studies in September 2018.

-My current monograph project is about the development of late modernist aesthetics among Anglophone writers living in or traveling through Rapallo, Italy, in the 1920s and 1930s.
-I am also editing, with Matthew Campbell, the Oxford Handbook of W.B.
-Yeats for Oxford University Press, and I am editing Late Modernism & Expatriation for Clemson University Press.
-As founding General Editor of International Yeats Studies, a peer-reviewed open-access journal, I welcome essays on any aspect of W.B.
+Currently, I'm writing Yeats, Pound, and Late Modernism in Mussolini's Italy for Oxford University Press.
+This book argues for the development of late modernist aesthetics among Anglophone writers living in or traveling through Rapallo, Italy, in the 1920s and 1930s.
+I am also editing, with Matthew Campbell (York), the Oxford Handbook of W.B.
+Yeats, and I am sole editor of the collection Late Modernism & Expatriation, forthcoming with Clemson University Press.
+As founding General Editor of International Yeats Studies, a peer-reviewed open-access journal, I welcome essays considering any aspect of W.B.
 Yeats's life and work at this important moment of critical reassessment.

 My previous books include Revolutionary Lives: Constance and Casimir Markievicz (Princeton University Press, 2016) and W.B.
 Yeats, the Abbey Theatre, Censorship, and the Irish State: Adding the Half-Pence to the Pence (Oxford University Press, 2010).
 I have published articles on topics including agitation-propaganda theatre, Irish Modernism, and women's suffrage activism.
 I have appeared on BBC Parliament (tv), BBC Radio 4 Women's Hour, BBC Radio Ulster, and I write articles and reviews for the Irish Times and Times Literary Supplement.

 - Director, W.B.
 Yeats International Summer School (Yeats Society Sligo 2018)

 - Annual W.B.
 Yeats Birthday Lecture (Keynote Speech, National Library of Ireland 2018)

 - Keynote Lecture (Interrogating Markievicz) (Keynote Speech, Richmond Barracks & Dublin City Council 2018)